Dynamic session recording

 Enable or disable dynamic session recording

-On the Session Recording Agent, a registry key is added for enabling or disabling the feature.
-The key is set to 1 by default, which means that after installation or upgrade to 7.18, the feature is enabled by default.
+On the Session Recording Agent, a registry value is added for enabling or disabling the feature.
+The registry value is set to 1 by default, which means that after installation or upgrade to 7.18, the feature is enabled by default.

 To enable or disable the feature, do the following: